DaddyJCub/home-hub/PRD.md

 ## Essential Features

 ### Chore Management
-- **Functionality**: Create, assign, and track household chores with customizable recurring schedules, room assignments, priorities, estimated time, and notes
+- **Functionality**: Create, assign, and track household chores with customizable recurring schedules, room assignments, priorities, estimated time, notes, and member-specific filtering
-- **Purpose**: Ensure fair distribution of household tasks with flexible scheduling, better organization by location, and clear prioritization
+- **Purpose**: Ensure fair distribution of household tasks with flexible scheduling, better organization by location, clear prioritization, and ability to view individual workloads
-- **Trigger**: User navigates to chores section
+- **Trigger**: User navigates to chores section or selects member filter
-- **Progression**: View chore list → Add/edit chore → Assign to person → Set room/location → Set priority level → Set frequency (one-time/recurring) → Select specific days of week for weekly/biweekly tasks → Add estimated time and notes → Mark complete → Chore updates or resets based on schedule → Filter and sort chores by room, assignee, or priority
+- **Progression**: View chore list → Add/edit chore → Assign to person → Set room/location → Set priority level → Set frequency (one-time/recurring) → Select specific days of week for weekly/biweekly tasks → Add estimated time and notes → Mark complete → Chore updates or resets based on schedule → Filter and sort chores by room, assignee, or priority → Use member filter to view only one person's chores
-- **Success criteria**: Chores can be created with full customization options (room, priority, days of week, estimated time, notes), filtered by multiple criteria, sorted by various fields, and recurring chores automatically reset with proper day-of-week support
+- **Success criteria**: Chores can be created with full customization options (room, priority, days of week, estimated time, notes), filtered by multiple criteria including member-specific views, sorted by various fields, and recurring chores automatically reset with proper day-of-week support

 ### Shopping List
 - **Functionality**: Collaborative list of items to purchase with categories, quantity, priority levels, store assignments, and notes